a-tab-sys/a-tab-sys/README.md

 - 🔧 Interested in exploring the intersection of robotics, automation, and software development.
 - 🖥️ Experienced in Programming Languages: Python, Java, C++
-- 🚀 Have worked with microcontrollers and Prototyping: Skilled in Arduino development and programming (C++) and hands-on experience with a wide range of electronic components, such as actuators, I/O interfaces, and sensors, for building functional prototypes and troubleshooting electronic systems.
+- 🚀 Done lots of work with microcontrollers and prototyping: Skilled in Arduino development and programming (C++), with hands-on experience in utilizing a wide range of electronic components, including actuators, I/O interfaces, and sensors, to build functional prototypes and troubleshoot electronic systems.

 - 🤖 Currently learning OpenCV, Tensorflow and Full Stack Web Development
 ------------